 - Chemically treated glass over the screen and LED backlighting to improve the quality of the image

-The Retina Display, as used on the iPhone and iPod touch, offers a resolution of 960 x 640 pixels.
+The Retina Display, as used on the iPhone 4 and 4th-generation iPod touch, offers a resolution of 960 x 640 pixels.
 Since both devices have 3.5-inch diagonal screens, this means they offer 326 pixels per inch.

 Some experts disagree with Apple's claims that Retina Display actually offers the same resolution as the human eye, pointing out that the iPhone would need varying numbers of pixels per inch, depending on how close it is to the eye, to mimic the human retina.